isaacfungg/obsidian/Mortgage Broker Course/Lesson 3.md

 1. Sale or Transfer of interest
 2. Mutual Agreement
 3. Partition

+If someone sells their interest the previous joint tenants will remain joint tenants but the buyer will be tenant in common.
 ***
 #### Tenancy in Common
 Since there is no right of survivorship, a tenant in common may leave their interest by will to whomever they wish